snotskie/ttrpg/site/src/index.md

 !!! compat "Session Shop: Basic Stats"
     At the end of a session, you may:

-    - spend $2$ unspent Blessings to upgrade a single Basic Stat's die from a $d4$ to a $d6$
+    - spend ①① to upgrade a single Basic Stat's die from a $d4$ to a $d6$
-    - spend $3$ unspent Blessings to upgrade a single Basic Stat's die from a $d6$ to a $d8$
+    - spend ①①① to upgrade a single Basic Stat's die from a $d6$ to a $d8$
-    - spend $4$ unspent Blessings to upgrade a single Basic Stat's die from a $d8$ to a $d10$
+    - spend ①①①① to upgrade a single Basic Stat's die from a $d8$ to a $d10$

-    For the Basic Stat you ranked the highest, upgrading its die costs $1$ fewer Blessing each time.
-However, for the Basic Stat you ranked the lowest, upgrading its die costs $1$ additional Blessing each time
+    For the Basic Stat you ranked the highest, upgrading its die costs ① less each time.
+However, for the Basic Stat you ranked the lowest, upgrading its die costs ① more each time.

 ## Lifestyle and History